Search Guide

 - Authority to search for offers from a specific authority.
 Typically, for products where geography is not a factor when calculating prices.

-All end points return the same OfferSummary
+All endpoints return the same OfferSummary

 response, providing a concise overview of the offer without the underlying complexity of the product definition.